lschmid83/Dragon-Island/README.md

 The history of this project is that it started as a final year project for my Computer Science degree at Kingston University.
 I first developed a prototype using sprites from the New Super Mario Bros. game for the Nintendo DS.
 I then went on to build a fully functional game using Java SE which runs as an embedded webpage applet, standalone JAR and then mobile versions for Android, GP2X and the Sony PSP.

 The source code is all written in the Java and C++ languages.
-Below are the instructions on how to setup and run the various projects.
+It is not brilliant in some places as I was still studying software development at the time and had limited experience of programming.

-If anyone is interested in continuing work on this open source game then I will be happy to merge the changes and republish to Google Play.
+If anyone is interested in continuing work on this open source game then I will be happy to merge the changes and republish to Google Play as an update.

 Some of the new features I would like to add are: